Trams in

 Much of the operation, especially downtown, operates in mixed traffic on city streets.
 Many stops are being converted to have level boarding with the partially low floor SL95 fleet - some by adding island platforms on wider streets, and some by extending a sidewalk "bump" out to the track.
 In some situations, track is located in the curb lane so neither is necessary.

-Some portions of the system can be described as true LRT as they have track in an isolated ROW in the centre of the road, while a few portions have a totally private ROW.
+Out of the downtown area, much of the system operates as true LRT as they have track in an isolated right of way in the centre of a road or in a totally private right of way.
 One section on one line uses track that previously was shared the T-bane (metro/subway) system.

-Also, the two types of vehicles have similarities with what the future will see in Toronto: one type of vehicle is single ended with operator controls at one end and passenger doors on the right side of the vehicle, while the other type of vehicle is double ended with operator controls at each end and passenger doors on both sides.
+Another aspect of Oslo's system that will also not be seen in Toronto is the mix of two different types of vehicles.
+One type of vehicle is single ended with operator controls at one end and passenger doors only on the right side of the vehicle, while the other type of vehicle is double ended with operator controls at each end and passenger doors on both sides.
+Toronto's streetcar network will continue to use vehicles of the former type, while the new LRT lines will use vehicles of the latter type.

 Historically, Trikken shares some experiences with the TTC.
 Originally starting as private horse car lines that were later electrified, the lines were later amalgamated into a civic operation.
 Later on, tram abandonment was the plan until that decision was reversed in the 1970s.

-Many downtown areas are served by at least two routes that interline in the city centre.
-This provides more frequent service here than would be possible with a single route.
+Many downtown areas of Oslo are served by at least two routes that interline in the city centre.
+This provides more frequent service in the core than would be possible with a single route.

 32 Ansaldo Transporti SL95

-SL79 details: Seats 70 passengers, plus room for 66 standing
+SL79 details Seats 70 passengers; room for 66 standing

 22.2 m long, six axles (outer 4 powered)